ramatmakuri/RealEstateDeFi/README.md

 ## License

-MIT
+MIT License

-This is an open-source project under the MIT license which is free for use for everyone.
+This is a truly open-source project under the MIT license which is free for use for everyone.

 We ask that you please credit the team with the following IEEE citation:

-> R. Atmakuri, S. Azimi, R. Brown, L. Rupp, K. Tung, “RealEstateDeFi,” University of California Berkeley Extension Fintech Bootcamp, Berkeley, California, USA, Fintech Bootcamp Project 3, 2022. https://github.com/lariannrupp/Machine_Learning_Algorithmic_Trading_Bot (accessed month day, year).
+> R. Atmakuri, S. Azimi, R. Brown, L. Rupp, K. Tung, “RealEstateDeFi,” University of California Berkeley Extension Fintech Bootcamp, Berkeley, California, USA, Fintech Bootcamp Project 3, 2022. https://github.com/lariannrupp/RealEstateDefi (accessed month day, year).